kmunene/alx-higher_level_programming/README.md

-higher level programming in python
+higher level programming in python and javascript